greatleah/JY-portfolio/README.md

 """

 # Save the HTML content to a file
-with open("portfolio.html", "w") as file:
+with open("enhanced_portfolio.html", "w") as file:
     file.write(html_content)

-print("Portfolio page created successfully.
-Upload 'portfolio.html' to your GitHub repository.")
+print("Enhanced portfolio page created successfully.
+Upload 'enhanced_portfolio.html' to your GitHub repository.")